 Another boost came in the form of a $10,000 grant in June from Nav, an organization that helps small businesses manage their credit and get access to financing.

-A permanent space will enable Rhassan to expand his made-to-order offerings and plan tasting menus and chef events for small groups.
-He’ll continue to offer breakfast items including the Circle and the Bodega sandwiches, as well as weekend brunch options featuring the likes of crab omelets and a cod-based dish that pays homage to Rhassan’s Bermudian roots.
+A permanent space will enable Rhasaan to expand his made-to-order offerings and plan tasting menus and chef events for small groups.
+He’ll continue to offer breakfast items including the Circle and the Bodega sandwiches, as well as weekend brunch options featuring the likes of crab omelets and a cod-based dish that pays homage to Rhasaan’s Bermudian roots.

-While Rhassan and Fox-Quinlan are excited to plant roots in their neighborhood, ultimately they’re just happy to have a chance to serve a wider swath of the public.
+While Rhasaan and Fox-Quinlan are excited to plant roots in their neighborhood, ultimately they’re just happy to have a chance to serve a wider swath of the public.

 The Che Butter Jonez food truck currently operates Wednesday-Saturday.
 Follow Che Butter Jonez on Instagram for daily hours and location updates.